What to Do on a Long Bus Ride: 25 Fun Games & Activities

 Liz Arnold

-As we all well know, the journey often beats the destination.
+Long bus rides don't have to feel endless.
+As we all know, the journey often beats the destination.
 While charter buses are incredibly convenient to travel on, sometimes it can be boring just to sit and wait until you finally arrive.
-When you’re bored, the ride seems much longer than it is, and the anxiety starts to build up.
+When you're bored, the ride seems much longer than it is, and the anxiety starts to build up.

 If you're traveling on your own, and all the people around you are strangers, try to keep yourself entertained with these solo activities: